ayush12121997/Algorithms-And-Data-Structures-in-JAVA/Placement_Prep_DS_Algo.md

     - Now, the mod of this number will always be equal to arr(index) itself as the number ((arr(other index)%value) * value) % value = 0.
 	- Hence, the problem then becomes similar to case where an unchanged value is moved to another unchanged value.

-***Note: Only changed/unchanged indexes can be moved to unchanged indexes.
+***Note: Only one time changed/unchanged indexes can be moved to unchanged indexes.
 No movements can be made to changed indexes.***

 <a href="#Contents">Back to contents</a>
 <a name="Arrays_FindSingle"></a>